tyeth/circuitpython-sensirion-driver-adapters/README.md

-# Python I2c Adapters
+# Sensirion I2c Adapter

 This repository contains adapter classes that can be used to separate the logic of packaging user data into a byte stream and using that byte stream in different channels.
-The classes can be used as adapters to the sensirion_i2c_driver.I2cConnection.
+The classes can be used as adapters to the *sensirion_i2c_driver.I2cConnection*.

 ## Usage